 Wouldn’t it be great if “going for a long run” was as simple as lacing up, heading out the door, and running wherever you feel like it?
 For some, this is a reality.
-For most of us, however, the planning involved in a long run sometimes takes as long—or longer—than the run itself.
+For most of us, however, the planning involved in the long run sometimes takes as long—or longer—than the run itself.
 There is a checklist many runners go through before they even think about heading out the door.

-Weather you’re heading out for 10 miles or 25 miles, you will be covering more ground than your usual weekday run, so an idea of where to go is needed.
+Whether you’re heading out for 10 miles or 25 miles, you will be covering more ground than your usual weekday run, so an idea of where to go is needed.
 Unless you have a watch that can tell you at a glance what distance you’re at, you’ll want to map your route ahead of time.
 No one likes getting lost and adding a mile or five to an already exhausting run.

 Outfitting Your Run